 If you are trying to claim that your injury prevents you from doing even sedentary things, it could mean trouble if you are even posting about new scores you just reached on games like Candy Crush and Angry Birds.

 Make sure your share settings are set to the highest privacy level before you post something.
 However, the other side may still find a way to see your posts even if you’ve increased your privacy settings.
 A court may still give permission for the other side to access your profile, even through your best tries of taking precautionary steps.

 8. Keep A Watch For Fake Friend Requests

 It is very simple for an insurance company to make a fake profile using a fake name and then add you as a “friend” with hopes of gaining a quick look of your profile.
 You should not be accepting friend requests from anyone you do not know and you should be on the lookout for anyone following you when you post account updates.

 Overall, it would be the best idea if you just do not post anything at all, that you would not want the other side to see.
 If you think that posting something might be damaging to your claim, then you most likely should not post it at all.
 The more you post, the more likely it is that the other side has something they can use against you.

 If you aren’t careful, social media can affect your personal injury claim in a negative way.
 If you are trying to get through a personal injury claim and are wondering if it is being negatively affected by what your are putting on social media, an attorney can help and assist you with protecting it.
-Contact our experienced personal injury attorneys today at the Sargent Law Firm Injury Lawyers if you need help with your personal injury lawsuit.
+Contact our experienced personal injury attorneys today at The Sargent Firm Injury Lawyers Injury Lawyers if you need help with your personal injury lawsuit.
 Our personal injury and accident law firm focuses on cases involving people who are hurt in car accidents, motorcycle accidents, bicycle accidents, and other negligence cases.
 We are always here to review your case for free and let you know what your options are.